YasminAnsar/Twitter-Data-Scraping-Project/README.md

-# Scraping and Analyzing Twitter Data Project-1
+# Scraping and Analyzing Twitter Data Project
 It my first project using python.